Skip to Main Content

 • 2023: Kayleigh Reimueller "Smashing Stereotypes: Gendered Performance During Super Smash Bros Play"

-Award for Best Paper in Physical or Biological Anthropology
+Award for the Best Work in Biological Anthropology

-Funded by the Carol E. Kist Fund, this prize recognizes a distinguished paper that examines the biological and behavioral adaptations, variability, and evolution of human beings and non-human primate relatives.
+Funded by the Carol E. Kist Fund, this prize recognizes a distinguished paper or creative work that examines the biological and behavioral adaptations, variability, and evolution of human beings and non-human primate

 Recent Recipients: